-Dolphin shows are on offer, and so is one hour swims with the dolphins $120 USD.
+Dolphin shows are on offer, and so is one hour swims with the dolphins for $120 USD.

-Another place that is popular with children is the Parque Papagayo: a large family park which has life-sized replicas of a Spanish galleon and the space shuttle Columbia, three artificial lakes, an aviary, a skating rink, rides, go-karts and more.
+Another place that is popular with children is the Parque Papagayo: a large family park that has life-sized replicas of a Spanish galleon and the space shuttle Columbia, three artificial lakes, an aviary, a skating rink, rides, go-karts, and more.

-There are a number of beaches in the Acapulco Bay and the immediate coastline.
+There are a number of beaches in Acapulco Bay and the immediate coastline.

 In the bay proper there are the La Angosta (in the Quebrada), Caleta, Caletilla, Dominguillo, Tlacopanocha, Hornos, Hornitos, Honda, Tamarindo, Condesa, Guitarrón, Icacos, Playuela, Playuelilla and Playa del Secreto.

 In the adjoining, smaller Bay of Puerto Marqués there is Pichilingue, Las Brisas, and Playa Roqueta.

 Facing open ocean just northwest of the bays is Pie de la Cuesta and southeast are Playa Revolcadero, Playa Aeromar, Playa Encantada and Barra Vieja.